sanjaypatel2525/sanjaypatel2525.github.io/_posts/2020-06-12-Machine-Learning-Neural-Network.md

 * In character level model the charters are passed in place of words and vocab is formed from character.
 This model doesn't work better then word model also it take more computation time and power.

 * Vanishing gradient problem, In deep NN initial layer impact is very less on last layer.
 * Exploding gradient, In calculation if weights starts increasing exponentially we use gradient clipping to limit the exploding weights.
+Use of proper weights also fixed the issue.

 To remember old words and overcome vanishing gradient descend, we have following options.
 * GRU
 * LSTM
+* Switch to Relu from sigmoid function.

 ### GRU - Gated recurrent Unit
 Add another weight W<sub>u</sub> with existing W<sub>a</sub>(represented here as W<sub>c</sub>)